ProtectUK publication date

 A drone is the common term used to describe an un-manned, remotely-controlled or autonomous vehicle, which is designed to be land-based, submersible or airborne.
 This assessment is concerned with the threat from airborne drones which are more correctly referred to as Unmanned Aerial Vehicles (UAVs).

 Until recently, UAVs were primarily the preserve of the military due to their complexity and expense.
 Over the last decade the technology has become much more widely available and cheaper, so that a wide range of small to medium-sized UAVs are affordable to the hobbyist and professional user alike.
-Consequently, UAVs are being used in an increasing number of legitimate applications, from crop-spraying to geological survey and from border surveillance to aerial photography.
+Consequently, UAVs are being used in an increasing number of legitimate applications from crop-spraying to geological survey and from border surveillance to aerial photography.

 Furthermore, Commercial Off-The-Shelf (COTS)1 UAVs can be modified or upgraded to improve their performance or capabilities.
 In 2019 the House of Commons Defence Committee heard evidence from experts on the domestic threat from drones.
 They stated that videos shared on social media demonstrated that UAVs had been successfully modified by hobbyists in the UK and US to deploy a variety of weapons such as handguns, flamethrowers and even chainsaws.
-There was nothing to suggest any malicious intent behind these videos, but simply to show what was possible.
+There was nothing to suggest there was any malicious intent behind these videos, but simply to show what was possible.
 Nevertheless, such modifications could be used for nefarious purposes, including terrorism.

 How much illegal drone activity is there in the UK?

-Approximately 11% (649) of all reports related to drones flying at or close to airports, predominantly within Flight Restriction Zones.
+Approximately 13% of all reports related to drones flying at or close to airports, predominantly within Flight Restriction Zones.
 Even if this activity was careless or negligent rather than malicious, it still posed a risk to manned aircraft.
 Activity of this type is a criminal offence without proper permissions in place.
 In December 2018, reports of drone sightings at Gatwick Airport grounded around 1,000 flights for almost 36 hours, affecting more than 140,000 passengers at an estimated cost of £50-70 million.

 The bulk of the remaining reports relate to sightings of suspicious, anti-social or reckless activity on private property or in a built-up area.
 These reports often do not contain sufficient details about what the drone was doing or why it was deemed suspicious.
 Consequently, it is difficult to ascertain how much of the drone activity reported to police represents intentionally malicious or criminal use of drones.

 Certain types of illegal activity almost certainly involve the use of modified drones to overcome barriers to such activity.
+For example, drone software would have to be modified in order to remove automated restrictions, which would allow it to be flown within restricted airspace including over prisons, near to airports, and other sensitive locations.

 How have drones been used by terrorist groups?